 Assorted images support the stories in Section 3 and the inclusion of three books, Western Hooves of Thunder, War of 1812: Highlighting Native Nations and Tonto: The Man in Front of the Mask, relate to post contact history, geography and culture.

 For the users convenience a template of the student booklet has been included in section 5.
 Permission is granted to make unlimited copies.

-With the purchase and ownership of this Six Nations Iroquois Program Teachers Resource Guide each teacher’s resource binder allows the user to copy the related printed contents specifically for one classroom.
+With the purchase and ownership of this First Nations, Métis, Inuit Teachers Resource Guide each teacher’s resource binder allows the user to copy the related printed contents specifically for one classroom.

-A written request and a validated response is required before any other part of the Six Nations Iroquois Program Teachers Resource Guide can be copied for other than the above intended uses.
+A written request and a validated response is required before any other part of the First Nations, Métis, Inuit Teachers Resource Guide can be copied for other than the above intended uses.

 - Section 6 – DVD & CD’s

-A DVD introduces the Six Nations Iroquois Program Teachers Resource Guide.
+A DVD introduces the First Nations, Métis, Inuit Teachers Resource Guide.
 It includes village scenes from early-contact, scenes in a longhouse and along a river.
 A Haudenosaunee elder and his grandchildren are seated around a modern campfire as they are visited by three Haudenosaunee story-tellers who each share a shortened version of the three stories.
 Enjoy the background sounds of the traditional water drum and rattle, as well as clan images, maps and photographs.